adrianadepalma/Teaching-github/README.md

 Basic git usage is to have a repository online, make changes to a local copy on your machine, and then push those changes to the online version.
 This allows you to have a backup of all your code, have a history of all the steps you've taken for developing your code (which allows you to revert to previous versions if anything goes wrong) and work with collaborators.

 >*Repo* -- or repository is a folder that is under version-control.
 It can be held online and across multiple computers, each copy is kept up-to-date by syncing.
 When under version-control, nothing is ever lost.
-All versions and deleted files are kept in the `.git/` folder.
+All versions and deleted files are kept in the `.git/` folder and, in theory, everything is recoverable.

 **1. Fork this repo**

 Every repo on GitHub can be forked.
 Look for the fork button in the top right corner of this page to copy this repo to your own account.

 >*Fork*  -- copy someone else's repo to your own account.
+Once its in your account, its yours to do what you want with (but make sure you read the licensing of a repo before forking, usually stored in a LICENSE.txt)

 **2. Clone this repo to your local machine**